 - Record of Notification.
 The clinical supervisor notifies the clinical site coordinator in writing when the student's overall or projected mid-semester grade for clinical practicum is 2.99 or lower in CMDS 7914 or CMDS 7944. - Clinical Intervention Plan.
 The clinical supervisor works with the clinical site coordinator to guide the student in developing a Clinical Intervention Plan. - Weekly Meetings.
-The primary clinical supervisor participates in weekly meetings with the atudant to discuss atudant's progress.
+The primary clinical supervisor participates in weekly meetings with the student to discuss student's progress. - Student Evaluation of Progress.

-student to discuss student's progress.

-• Student Evaluation of Progress.
 The clinical supervisor evaluates the student's clinical performance, using the Performance Evaluation Form in CALIPSO and/or an additional tool.